ncbi/egapx/README.md

     - use `-e slurm` for using SLURM in your HPC.
         - Note that for this option, you have to edit `./egapx_config/slurm.config` according to your cluster specifications.
     - type `python3 ui/egapx.py  -h ` for the help menu
+  - :warning: You'll need to edit these templates to suit your specific environment:
+    - For AWS Batch execution, set up AWS Batch Service following the process [here](https://www.nextflow.io/docs/latest/aws.html).
+Then edit the value for `process.queue` in `./egapx_config/aws.config` file.
+    - Some executors, e.g. `-e docker` and `-e singularity` default to running on a single node
+    - For execution on the local machine you don't need to adjust anything.

 - The default memory and CPU configuration is at `./egapx_config/process_resources.config`
 - The default configuration has tested successfully for: